saxolee-tech/Hello-World-Saxolee-Web-App/README.md

 # Hello-World-Saxolee-Web-App
-Implementation of Simple CICD Pipeline Using Jenkins-Maven Build a Simple Java Web Application Using Jenkins and Maven
+Implementation of Simple CICD Pipeline for Deploying a Simple Java Web Application Using Jenkins and Maven